MirkoVentura/ColorSpotter/README.md

 This project serves as an example of utilizing the camera feature in iOS apps using SwiftUI along with the MVVM (Model-View-ViewModel) architectural pattern.
 By following this project, developers can understand how to integrate camera functionality into their SwiftUI-based applications while adhering to best practices in code organization and separation of concerns through MVVM.

 ## Features
-- Capture photos using the device's camera
+- Display the avarage color of the captured image in the app
-- Display captured photos in the app
+- Store and manage a list of captured color
 - Utilize MVVM pattern for improved code maintainability and scalability

 ## Requirements